Xilinx/brevitas/docsrc/source/user_guide/compile.rst

         model(**example_input)

 As in the previous case, the user is responsible for compiling the model, although we provide some functions in our quantizers to simplify the process.
-NB: this inference might (and very likely will) change in the future.
+NB: this interface might (and very likely will) change in the future.
 This approach is also compatible with quant_inference_mode, because the compilation status is reset.